 Missfresh Announces Plan to Implement ADS Ratio Change

-/EIN News/ -- BEIJING, Oct.
-08, 2022 (GLOBE NEWSWIRE) -- Missfresh Limited (“Missfresh” or the “Company”) (NASDAQ: MF), an innovator in China’s neighborhood retail industry, today announced that it plans to change the ratio of its American Depositary Shares (the “ADSs”) to its Class B ordinary shares (the “ADS Ratio”), par value US$0.0001 per share, from the current ADS Ratio of one (1) ADS to three (3) Class B ordinary shares to a new ADS Ratio of one (1) ADS to ninety (90) Class B ordinary shares.
+BEIJING, Oct.
+08, 2022 (GLOBE NEWSWIRE) -- Missfresh Limited ("Missfresh" or the "Company") MF, an innovator in China's neighborhood retail industry, today announced that it plans to change the ratio of its American Depositary Shares (the "ADSs") to its Class B ordinary shares (the "ADS Ratio"), par value US$0.0001 per share, from the current ADS Ratio of one (1) ADS to three (3) Class B ordinary shares to a new ADS Ratio of one (1) ADS to ninety (90) Class B ordinary shares.

 For Missfresh's ADS holders, the change in the ADS Ratio will have the same effect as a one-for-thirty (30) reverse ADS split.
 A post-effective amendment to the ADS Registration Statement on Form F-6 will be filed with the SEC to reflect the change in the ADS Ratio.
 The Company anticipates that the change in the ADS Ratio will be effective on or about October 17, 2022 (U.S. Eastern Time), subject to the effectiveness of the post-effective amendment to the ADS Registration Statement on Form F-6 on or before that date.